 Everyone is looking for a job simultaneously; only some will look in the same place.
 It’s doubtful you’ll stay in the same hospital where you’re doing training.
 Thus, you’ll have a sample of businesses from all over the country.

-So, ask your colleagues, and ask mentors who have come out of training what they received.
+So, ask your colleagues and mentors who have come out of training what they received.
 That’s the best way of gauging where to go.
 But as I said before, it can vary significantly based on where you’re looking.
 Some states will subsidize very rural states that will assist in financing either with a massive student loan repayment, which you can consider a signing bonus, or a signing bonus and student loan repayment.

 To pay off everything quickly, you should investigate a rural community.
-I don’t know if “cleanup” is the right word, but you could have a signing bonus and student loan repayment, maybe like six times what you would get if you were moving into a bigger city.
+I don’t know if “cleanup” is the right word, but you could have a signing bonus and student loan repayment, maybe six times what you would get if you were moving into a bigger city.